Unravelling Mathieu Moonshine: The moonshine correspondence

 The generating function of $\tfrac14$-BPS states that are invariant under a symplectic automorphism $g$ (of order $N$) whose $M_{24}$ conjugacy class is $\rho=1^{a_2}2^{a_2}\cdots N^{a_N}$ is a Siegel modular form of weight $k$ and level $N$: $\Phi_{k}^{\rho}(\mathbf{Z})$ or more precisely $\Phi_{k}^{[g,1]}(\mathbf{Z})$ \cite{Govindarajan:2009qt}.
 As with $\Phi_{10}(\mathbf{Z})$, it can be written as product of three terms.\footnote{This Siegel modular form was called $\Phi^{(N,1)}_k(\mathbf{Z})$ in ref. \cite{Govindarajan:2010fu} and simply $\Phi_k(\mathbf{Z})$ in ref. \cite{Jatkar:2005bh}.}

 Term (i) remains unchanged while term (ii) becomes the multiplicative $\eta$-product as we discussed earlier.
 Term (iii) is the $g$-twisted second-quantized elliptic genus:

 where

 is the $g$-twisted elliptic genus.
+There are symmetries of $K3$ that are not symplectic automorphisms that gives rise to other conjugacy classes of $M_{24}$.
+In these cases as well, we expect formula Eq. \eqref{quartergenfunction} to hold for the generating function of twisted $\tfrac14$-BPS states.
+However, it is not known whether they are modular forms.
 The goal of this section is to provide evidence that $\mathcal{S}_m$ is an $M_{24}$-module graded by the $L_0$ and $J_L$ eigenvalues.
 Hence the above formula can interpreted as a trace over this module with $g$ taken to be an element of $M_{24}$.

 We have already seen that the modules $\mathcal{S}_m$ can be expressed in terms of $\mathcal{K}$.
 The `building blocks' of $\mathcal{S}_m$ are $S^m(\mathcal{K})$ and $\mathcal{K}_{(m)}$.
 If $g$ acts on $\mathcal{K}$, then it acts naturally as $\otimes^m g$ on the tensor product space $\mathcal{K}^{\otimes m}$.
 This induces an action on $S^m(\mathcal{K})$.\footnote{On occasion, we shall be somewhat cavalier and use the same symbol $g$ to represent $\otimes^mg$ and its action can be inferred by the module on which it acts.} Given that $\mathcal{K}_{(m)}$ differs from $\mathcal{K}$ only in the $L_0$-grading and $g$ commutes with $L_0$, one may guess $g$ acts exactly as it did on $\mathcal{K}$.
 With this in mind, we shall consider $S_1$ and compute the $g$-twisted elliptic genus for $S^2(K3)$.